AravaChoudhary/Sensor_Fault/README.md

 # Output (Target):
 The target variable is labeled as "Good/Bad," where 1 indicates a "Good" wafer, and -1 indicates a "Bad" wafer.

-# Goal:
-The goal is t o build a classification model that can accurately predict whether a wafer is good o r bad based on the sensor readings.
-This prediction can help in early detection of defective wafers, improving yield and reducing waste in t h e semiconductor manufacturing process.

 # Machine Learning Task:
 Type: Supervised Learning (Classification)